 In November 2021, Freddie Mac announced its Credit Building program, which programmatically incentivizes multifamily borrowers to report on-time rent payments to credit bureaus.
-We began our work testing this capability by engaging Esusu Financial, Inc. - a FinTech firm that provides software to capture on-time rent payments and report them to the three major credit bureaus.
 This program was originally designed to support properties on which we provide debt financing, and has not yet been extended to our LIHTC equity investment properties.